Working In Sweatpants May Be Over As Companies Contemplate The Great Office Return

 "We're in the office business, and so if we don't believe in it, I don't think we can expect anyone else to," he says.
 "But equally importantly, we think it's a really important part of our success — having people work together, teach each other, learn from each other, all those things which you can't do remotely very well."

-Six blocks away at the World Resources Institute, the thinking is: Not so fast.
-The environmental non-profit has yet to bring anyone back to the office on a regular basis.
-Renuka Iyer, the head of human resources, says only about 3% of their employees say they need to come back in order to properly do their work.
+Six blocks away at the World Resources Institute, the thinking is: not so fast.
+The environmental nonprofit has yet to bring anyone back to the office on a regular basis.
+Renuka Iyer, the head of human resources, says only about 3% of employees say they need to come back to do their work properly.

 The plan is for those people to return this summer, followed by more in the fall.
 But a return to the numbers of people in the office before the pandemic?
 Maybe never.